Thinking differently about biodiversity conservation in South Australia.

 The Nature of SA project is about creating a space to reflect on how the state has managed our natural environment in the past and how we can best manage it for the future.

-The project is a partnership that includes people from Conservation Council SA, Nature Conservation Society SA, Trees for Life, Department of Primary Industries and Regions (PIRSA), and regional and central offices of the Department for Environment, Water and Natural Resources (DEWNR).
+The project is a partnership that includes people from Conservation Council SA, Nature Conservation Society SA, Trees for Life, Department of Primary Industries and Regions (PIRSA), and regional and central offices of the Department for Environment and Water (DEW).
 We are assisted by the Australian Resilience institute and The Australian Centre for Social Innovation.

 Together we will build on the state’s current nature conservation strategy, No Species Loss – A Nature Conservation Strategy for South Australia 2007–2017, and help shape future strategic directions with shared visions for nature conservation in South Australia.